projecteurlumiere/tic-tac-toe-online/README.md

 I adore this old repository because it is [a beginner's exercise](https://www.theodinproject.com/lessons/ruby-tic-tac-toe) which went out of control.
 Students making their first steps learning Ruby were supposed to build a simple CLI game and learn some OOP.
-I, however, ended building a full-fledged Sinatra-based app having never coded web apps before.
+I, however, ended up building a full-fledged Sinatra-based app having never coded web apps before.

 ## Advantages
 - [x] Highest low quiality procedural code
-- [x] The classes present in this code are, probably, the first classes I have ever used in code
+- [x] The classes present in this code are, probably, the first classes I have ever coded
 - [x] The game was first designed for CLI, and it still outputs everything to stdout!
 - [x] No databases or any ways of communication between instances.
 No one has that many friends to require more than one instance anyway!